How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Therefore, by selecting Dynamically Allocated, only the disk space needed by the VM will be automatically allocated over the host disk.
 Do not change the path in File Location and Size to save the virtual disk to the installation location you set in the first step of the VM wizard.

 Regarding Windows XP, you can modify the virtual disk extent to a minimum of 30 GB.
-However, it is advisable to determine the disk size based on the specific requirements of your work.
+However, it is advisable to determine the disk size based on your specific work requirements.

 Creating a New 30GB Virtual Disk